Zprogrammer/pymove3D_comments/README.md

 blender-basics/h_material/hi_material_uv_mapping.html
 -----------------------------------------------------

-Link to texture download does not work,
+  * Link to texture download does not work,
+  *  see [mat1.py](mat1.py) no need to create directory, put jpg in same folder as .blend file blend file must be saved before running program